 The second year extends both the clinical and research experience with specialized clinical training and increased clinical responsibilities.
 There are two weekly laboratory medicine conferences that the fellows participate in as well as “resident reports” and extensive quality assurance and laboratory management meetings with faculty members and lab staff.
 The program offers a high degree of clinical interaction, diversified research opportunities and development of the concepts and skills required to manage a modern clinical laboratory.

-Children’s Hospital provides exposure to the laboratory needs of a primary and tertiary care pediatric facility.
+St. Louis Children’s Hospital provides exposure to the laboratory needs of a primary and tertiary care pediatric facility.
 Barnes-Jewish Hospital provides the same for adult care.
-The Barnes-Jewish Hospital clinical laboratory is one of the largest and most automated hospital laboratories in the world having just moved into new space with all new automation equipment in April of 2016.
+The Barnes-Jewish Hospital clinical laboratory is one of the largest and most automated hospital laboratories in the world, with updated space and automation equipment.

 All fellows have desk space in the laboratory and genomic medicine resident’s room with a personal computer and email accounts and may also have desk space for the trainees in the research laboratory in which they work.

 Applications for the 2025-2026 position will be available July 1, 2023.
 Please apply at fellowships.path.wustl.edu.